tannineo/cs7ns1-scalable-project/README.md

 The simulation will run in a docker environment.

-With docker a single file can be used to describe a bunch of vitual machines and it's easy to set up.
+With docker a single file (Dockerfile for the image and docker-compose for the whoel cluster) can be used to describe a bunch of vitual machines and it's easy to set up.

 Compared to AWS IoT: